St Augustine of England, St Augustine's Road

 St Augustine of England, St Augustine's Road, Ramsgate, Kent CT11 9NY View on map

 Nearest railway station at Ramsgate (2 miles from church).
 'Loop' bus service every 10 minutes from station and harbour.
 By road: From London, the M2 then A299 (Thanet Way).
-At Ramsgate, B2054 towards the Town Centre; 3rd exit at the roundabout at the top of the hill, drive towards the sea; - church is at the black flint wall.
-Buses: 34, 42, 87 and 88 (to Minister and Sandwich).
+At Ramsgate, B2054 towards the Town Centre; 3rd exit at the roundabout at the top of the hill, drive towards the sea; church is at the black flint wall.
+Buses: 34, 42, 87 and 88 (to Minster and Sandwich).
 Bus stop outside church.
-Thanet loop buses stop at Grange Road/London Road.
+Thanet loop buses stop at Grange Road-London Road.

 - Wheelchair access: Partial